09 October, 2012

 "Shuush, you'll wake the entire house!
 I guess I was sleepwalking," she said shrugging.

-So that morning we left for Sherbrooke Village.
+That morning we left for Sherbrooke Village.
 We were told this was a place to see, especially if you liked places like Sturbridge, Massachusetts or Williamsburg, Virginia.
 I figured by the time we got there it would be lunchtime, and we'd have a bite to eat along with the "to die for gingerbread," I had been told about by a lady at my work.
-So salivating we began our journey that would end us up in Guysborough for the night.
+So, salivating we began our journey that would end us up in Guysborough for the night.

-But we did stop because the tidal surge at Sheet Harbour was too awesome a sight to pass up.
+We did stop because of the tidal surge at Sheet Harbour it was too awesome a sight to pass up.
 Though I swear since Tonya couldn't give me a heart attack parading as a ghost in our room, she did try to make me meet my maker by telling me to keep backing up, she wanted a picture of me and the water which was flowing extremely violently right behind me.

 Once we were over the strange beauty of something so violent we pushed on to Sherbrooke Village.
 It looked deserted as we pulled up the road, but as we got to the parking lot there was a tour bus, a couple of campers and a few cars.
 Well, this is fine, if the tour was school kids we'd steer clear, if they were seniors, we'd still steer clear.
 They were seniors.